 BRIEF HISTORY OF THIS SITE

 This website began in the 1990’s as a short broadcast after the radio program called the Hour of Mercy produced in Houma, Louisiana that aired on Radio Maria in Alexandria, Louisiana during the mid-1990’s.
-Something was needed to fill in remaining time before an upcoming station break.
-What was needed was a number of events to fill in a certain amount of time after each program.
-As the Hour of Mercy program came to an end, it was remained that there was a continuing need to inform Catholics about events in their particular home areas.
-It had been discovered that many times Catholics did not find out about unique and interesting events in their own areas until after it had happened.
-A blog then commenced to attempt to meet that specific information need.
+Something was needed to fill in remaining time before upcoming station breaks.
+We used varying numbers of events to fill in a certain amounts of time after each program.
+As the Hour of Mercy program came to an end, it was obvious there was a continuing need to inform Catholics about events in their particular home areas that were multi-parished in nature.
+It had been discovered that many times Catholics did not find out about unique and interesting events in their own home areas until after it had happened.
+A blog was then commenced to attempt to meet that specific informational need.
 In 2014 it became obvious that a blog no longer met the expanding needs of these unusual and rapidly developing times in our faith walk.
-Catholics across South Louisiana wanted to network over matter of faith.
-Since “Time is of the Essence” in these matters, the Spiritual Bulletin Board of Louisiana became a full website that could be accessed 24/7.
+Catholics across South Louisiana wanted to network not only in regard to upcoming events but over matters of faith.
+Since “Time is of the Essence” in these matters, the Spiritual Bulletin Board of Louisiana became a full website that could be accessed 24/7 in 2014.

-This website is constructed and produced from deep within the land area (but increasingly the water area) of the Houma-Thibodaux Diocese of South Louisiana.
-It supplies links into third party websites/pages authored and published by the Houma-Thibodaux Diocese and/or other Louisiana dioceses and/or other social media sites of interest generally in Louisiana.
-This website (by its personal authoring of certain pages within this website) does intend to reflect only the personal thoughts, reflections, views and/or opinions of the owner, constructor and producer of this website.
+This website is constructed and produced from Houma, LA that is within the land area (but increasingly the water area) of the Houma-Thibodaux Diocese of South Louisiana.
+It supplies links into third party websites/pages authored and published by the Houma-Thibodaux Diocese and/or other Louisiana dioceses and/or other Catholic social media sites of interest - generally in Louisiana.
+This website (by its personal authoring of certain pages within this website) does intend to reflect only the personal thoughts, reflections, views and/or opinions of the owner, constructor and producer of this site.
 Such personal authorings of certain pages are not intended to publicly reflect the personal thoughts, reflections, views and/or opinions of the Houma-Thibodaux Diocese and/or any other Louisiana diocese and/or any other website of interest and/or any other person anywhere in the whole-wide-world.
-The owners of the websites/pages linked to by this website will author and publish what they want, when they want to and will in-fact speak for themselves by what they personally author and publish on their own websites.
+The owners of the websites/pages linked into by this website will author and publish what they want, when they want to, and will in-fact speak for themselves by what they personally author and publish on their own websites.